 Selection Interviews 2018:

-Please check back in fall 2017 regarding 2018 interview locations and dates.
-Generally, interviews for candidates based in the U.S. take place in late January in NYC, and interviews for candidates based in Europe take place in early or mid-February in London.
+Interviews for candidates based in the U.S. take place in late January in NYC, and interviews for candidates based in Europe take place in mid-February in London.

 Please note: if selected to interview, you will be required to attend the interview in person on the day it is scheduled in order to be considered for the Fellowship.